 Nurture their curiosity, cultural sensitivity, empathy and tolerance

-Preparing the brain for learning other languages
+Prepare the brain for learning other languages

-Contrary to popular belief, young children are not confused by the introduction of several languages at the same time.
+Contrary to popular belief, young children are not disoriented by the introduction of several languages at the same time.
 Each of the languages learned will probably be learned in a different way, and it is possible that depending on the environment or the period one language takes precedence over the other and vice versa.

 An asset for hobbies